Be cyber-secure: Protecting your family online

 As private citizens seek current information, cyber criminals also are spoofing websites that provide updated information about the coronavirus, hoping that visitors will click on embedded links.

 Don’t fall for the bait.
-Verify the URL of any site you visit, particularly if you are loading it for the first time in your browser.
+Verify the URL of any site you visit.

 Don’t respond to emails from unknown senders or click on any links embedded in these messages.